 (18) Go Back: 4/5

 Like the “Diamonds” story, this one could have scored much higher yet doesn’t due to a frustratingly opaque ending.
-Here, a woman goes back to the town where she and her late wife had their honeymoon and things are a tad different than what she remembers… or maybe too similar to what she remembers.
+It had so much potential.
+It grabs you right from the start and never lets go until the end.
+A woman goes back to the town where she and her late wife had their honeymoon and things are a tad different than what she remembers… or maybe too similar to what she remembers.
 The story is extremely intriguing and the author has serious skill at slowly revealing that things aren’t quite right.
 But once again, the ending is a huge disappointment.
 It is so frustratingly ambiguous, and I have absolutely no idea what happened.
 There is a revelation, of sorts, but it doesn’t really explain anything.
 I have no idea how things are tied together or what the revelation even means.
 If the author worked a little bit more at tying things together, then this would likely have been the best story in the anthology.

 (19) The Upstairs Tenant: 3.5/5